Ambassadors of Butte

 Desperate for Hope

 Few inmates have a “normal” upbringing.
-Most have a horrendous childhood that all kinds of abuses and broken relationships most often spurred on by drugs, alcohol, and disabilities.
+Most have a horrendous childhood where they experience all kinds of abuses and broken relationships most often spurred on by drugs, alcohol, and mental illness.
 Their inability to cope or process these challenges leads them to the same destructive lifestyle their parents and family members often demonstrated.
 One could easily argue that these jail inmates are just as much victims as they are offenders.

 When inmates find themselves in jail, they have mixed emotions.
 Many acknowledge that going to jail saved their life, but jail is just a different kind of salvation as well as new risk.
 It has many unwritten rules that are generated from a power play from within the jail culture and jail staff.
 Some have little to lose, so they take risks others will not.
 Others have a lot to lose and are much more risk averse.

-Once these broken people start to wake up, many will ask for a chaplain or minister.
+Once these broken people start to wake up (Luke 15:17 "When he came to his senses..."), many will ask for a chaplain or minister.
 They see other inmates meeting with ministers and wonder if they too can experience some care and concern.
 They want a quiet place to get away from the noise and feel comfortable enough to stop acting tough for a few minutes.
 Inmates can’t break down in front of other inmates in the same way dogs can’t show weakness.
 It is unsafe.
 Most are relatively young and desperate for the hope and freedom that some other believing inmates demonstrate, and whom we support.
 Many of these broken people are ready for change… permanent change.

 Will you be that person who opens the door to an inmate looking for hope and a desire to change?
 Will you be the one who allows the “least of these” to let down their defenses for 40 minutes a week?
 Are you willing to pray for these and show them Jesus before they get released back into our community?
 Or will you be the one who helps us to do this work?
 OR, are YOU also done with yourself and ready for a new life in Christ?
 If so, I have some inmate buddies who will show you how Jesus can set you free like he did them.
 [John 8:36 NIV] So if the Son sets you free, you will be free indeed.